Austin Mitchell: Former Great Grimsby MP dies aged 86

 The former MP Austin Mitchell has died at the age of 86, the Labour Party has confirmed.

-He worked as a journalist for Yorkshire Television before being elected to the Great Grimsby constituency in 1977.
+Mr Mitchell worked as a journalist for Yorkshire Television before being elected to the Great Grimsby constituency in 1977.
 He held the seat until 2015.

-Mr Mitchell served as opposition whip and shadow spokesperson at the Department of Trade in the 1980s.
+He is understood to have died at Leeds General Infirmary on Wednesday morning.

 Labour leader Sir Keir Starmer said Mr Mitchell had served the voters "with remarkable commitment for 38 years".